laureschemm/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity and potentially introduce bugs.
 It's important to write clear, understandable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
+It's better to write clear, understandable code first and then optimize only where necessary, based on profiling and testing.
+Focusing too much on optimization prematurely can lead to complex, hard-to-maintain code that may not even provide significant performance benefits.